 To counter the effects of aging in your feet, and to treat them properly, you may want to prevent problems beforehand by following these four simple recommendations:

-1. Use comfortable and flexible footwear, one that allows you walk comfortably.
-Do your best to avoid narrow/tight shoes and high heels, especially if you already got feet problems.
-Proper footwear might be a bit more expensive, but expensive shoes are not necessarily good ones, so choose smart.
+1. Use comfortable and flexible footwear, one that allows you to walk comfortably.
+Do your best to avoid narrow/tight shoes and high heels, especially if you already have feet problems.
+Proper footwear might be a bit more expensive, although expensive shoes are not necessarily good ones, so choose smartly.

 2. Check out your feet daily for wounds or blisters.
 Washing every day, especially between your toes, is also necessary to prevent fungal infection.
 This is especially important if you have diabetes or any circulatory condition.